Social Media, Email, and Digital Communications

 Exam Tip: Gotchas

 • "Liking" or sharing third-party content can make the firm responsible for it.
-If the third-party content is misleading, the firm has violated FINRA 2210 by adopting it.
+If the third-party content is misleading, the firm has adopted that misleading content.

 • A plain hyperlink for general reference does not automatically constitute adoption, but adding commentary or endorsement does.